fontelemos/cem/README.md

 1. Start the API by running `cargo run` in the root of the project
 2. in another terminal window, access the webpage directory and run `npm start`

+## License

+This project is licensed under the [MIT license](https://github.com/Leinvedan/cem/blob/master/LICENSE).

+## Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in CEM by you, shall be licensed as MIT, without any additional terms or conditions.